United States–Vietnam relations: Military

 The U.S.-Vietnam defense relationship, however, is limited by historical memory and Vietnam's multivector foreign policy.
-While fears about regime change have lowered, the U.S.' frequent criticism of Vietnam's human rights situation is understood in the context of the Vietnam War and creates worry in Vietnam about the U.S.' true intentions.
+While fears about regime change have lowered, the U.S.'s frequent criticism of Vietnam's human rights situation is understood in the context of the Vietnam War and creates worry in Vietnam about the U.S.'s true intentions.
 This may serve to limit the scope and scale of military cooperation.
 Similarly, with its multivector foreign policy, Vietnam avoids aligning too closely with any particular regional power, and in particular limits its engagement with the U.S. to avoid upsetting China.
 To that end, Russia, not the U.S., is the largest arms exporter to Vietnam.

 Diplomatic missions

 The U.S. Embassy in Vietnam is located in Hanoi.
 The U.S. Consulate General is located in Ho Chi Minh City.
 The Vietnamese Consulate General to the U.S. is located in San Francisco, California.
 In 2009, the United States received permission to open a consulate in Da Nang; in 2010, Vietnam officially inaugurated a consulate general in Houston.